-- Independent historian: surrogate historian who can provide history in addition to a history provided by the patient or because confirmatory history is judged to be needed.
+- External qualified source: non health care professionals who may be involved in patient management e.g., school, police, CPS, lawyer, case manager.
+Family, babysitters, and informal relationships do not apply. - Independent historian: surrogate historian who can provide history in addition to a history provided by the patient or because confirmatory history is judged to be needed.
 This history does not need to be in person.
 It may be in written form.
-It must be directly from the independent historian. - Tests: imaging, lab, psychometric or physiologic data; things for which a CPT code is available. - Unique: - For tests defined by CPT code set.
-Multiple results of the same unique test (e.g., serial blood sugars) analyzed in a single encounter count as one test. - For sources physician or qualified health care professional in a distinct group or different specialty.
+It must be directly from the independent historian. - Tests: imaging, lab, psychometric or physiologic data; things for which a CPT code is available.
+Screeners and rating scales cannot be counted as tests or data. - Unique: - For tests defined by CPT code set: multiple results of the same unique test (e.g., serial blood sugars) analyzed in a single encounter count as one test. - For sources: physician or qualified health care professional in a distinct group or different specialty.
 Each source counts as one data point.
 Therefore 3 notes from the same person/source are one element.
 A psychologist embedded in a primary care practice would count as a unique source as they are a different specialty or subspecialty from the primary care provider. - Independent interpretation: interpretation of a test for which there is a CPT code and interpretation or report is customary.
 This cannot be counted if you are ALSO separately reporting and billing this service.
-A form of the interpretation should be documented but need not conform to usual standards of a complete report. - Appropriate source: Includes non health care professionals, but who may be involved in the management of the patient (e.g., lawyer, case manager, teacher).
+A form of the interpretation should be documented but need not conform to usual standards of a complete report. - Appropriate source: includes non-health care professionals, but who may be involved in the management of the patient (e.g., lawyer, case manager, teacher).
 Not family or informal caregivers. - Discussion: an interactive exchange of information which is direct and not through intermediaries.
 It does not need to be on the dates of the encounter.
 It is counted only once and only when it is used in the decision making of the encounter.
 It may be asynchronous (i.e., electronic), but must be initiated and completed within a short time period (i.e., within a day or 2).
 Sending visit notes does not qualify as an interactive exchange.